-Share your news about allied organizations, book and journal publications, art shows, grants, awards, honors, upcoming conferences that you are organizing, etc., which might interest Ometeca’s members.
+Share your news about book and journal publications, upcoming conferences that you are organizing, allied organizations, and so on, which would be of interest to Ometeca’s members.
 Send items to the Webmaster, Prof. Alicia Rivero, firstname.lastname@example.org.

 In Memoriam: The Ometeca Institute mourns the loss of our President/Director, Dr. Jerry Hoeg (2015-2020), who passed away in 2020.
 Jerry was also an Editor of our journal, Ometeca (2001-2016), in addition to being a dear friend, valued colleague, and mentor to many.
 He was a Professor Emeritus of Spanish at Penn State University, Fayette campus.
 Jerry published on science and Hispanic studies in many book chapters, numerous articles, etc. His relevant books include: Interdisciplinary Essays on Darwinism in Hispanic Literature and Film: The Intersection of Science and the Humanities, co-edited with Kevin S. Larsen (Edwin Mellen); Reading and Writing the Latin American Landscape, co-authored with Beatriz Rivera-Barnes (Palgrave/Macmillan); Science, Literature, and Film in the Hispanic World (Palgrave/Macmillan); Science, Technology, and Latin American Narrative in the 20th Century and Beyond (Lehigh UP/Associated University Presses).
 The Ometeca Institute extends our deepest condolences, especially to Jerry’s family.
 We hope to hold a conference and publish a volume of our journal in his honor; more details will follow at a later date–see Conferences.